 If the second bullet point above applies to a Non-U.S. Holder, gain recognized by such Holder on the sale, exchange or other disposition of our Quantum-Si Class A common stock, Quantum-Si Class B common stock or warrants will be subject to tax at generally applicable U.S. federal income tax rates.
-In addition, a buyer of our Quantum-Si Class A common stock, Quantum-Si Class A common stock, Quantum-Si Class A common stock, Quantum-Si Class B common stock or warrants from such holder may be required to withhold U.S. federal income tax at a rate of 15% of the amount realized upon such disposition.
+In addition, a buyer of our Quantum-Si Class A common stock, Quantum-Si Class B common stock or warrants from such holder may be required to withhold U.S. federal income tax at a rate of 15% of the amount realized upon such disposition.
 We will be classified as a United States real property holding corporation if the fair market value of our "United States real property interests" equals or exceeds 50% of the sum of the fair market value of our worldwide real property interests plus our other assets used or held for use in a trade or business, as determined for U.S. federal income tax purposes.
 We believe we are not currently and do not anticipate becoming a United States real property holding corporation.
-However, because the determination of whether we are a United States real property holding corporation depends on the fair market value of our U.S. real property interests relative to the fair market value of our our other business assets, there can be no assurance that we will not become a United States real property holding corporation in the future.
+However, because the determination of whether we are a United States real property holding corporation depends on the fair market value of our U.S. real property interests relative to the fair market value of our other business assets, there can be no assurance that we will not become a United States real property holding corporation in the future.